aperkins19/NLLAB_OT2_PURE/Technical_error_active_learning/readme.md

 * have lowered the substrates asp increment by 0.1 to 0.7.

 This experiment will be a total repeat of the same settings.

+### Notes

+* Looks like all wells got consistent lysate and substrates
+* Still haven't resolved the wax double dipping problem